The Strength of Single-Family Rental as an Investment

 These advancements have further reduced the performance divide separating single-family rental properties from conventional multifamily investments.

-Portfolio Diversification and Effective Risk Management
+Broad Portfolio Diversification and Robust Risk Oversight

 Single-family rental properties can provide valuable diversification from an investment standpoint.